Nashville, Tennessee: Metropolitan area

 As of 2020, Nashville has the largest metropolitan area in the state of Tennessee, with a population of 2,014,444.
-The Nashville metropolitan area encompasses 13 of 41 Middle Tennessee counties: Cannon, Cheatham, Davidson, Dickson, Macon, Maury, Robertson, Rutherford, Smith, Sumner, Trousdale, Williamson, and Wilson.
+The Nashville metropolitan area encompasses 13 out of 41 Middle Tennessee counties: Cannon, Cheatham, Davidson, Dickson, Macon, Maury, Robertson, Rutherford, Smith, Sumner, Trousdale, Williamson, and Wilson.
 The 2020 population of the Nashville-Davidson–Murfreesboro–Columbia combined statistical area was 2,118,233.

 Religion

 59.6% of people in Nashville claim religious affiliation according to information compiled by Sperling's BestPlaces.
 The dominant religion in Nashville is Christianity, accounting for 57.7% of the population.
 The Christian population is broken down into 20.6% Baptists, 6.2% Catholics, 5.6% Methodists, 3.4% Pentecostals, 3.4% Presbyterians, 0.8% Mormons, and 0.5% Lutherans.
 15.7% identify with other forms of Christianity, including the Orthodox Church and Disciples of Christ.
-Islam is the second largest religion, with 0.8% of the population.
+Islam is the second-largest religion, with 0.8% of the population.
 0.6% of the population adhere to eastern religions such as Buddhism, Sikhism, Jainism and Hinduism, and 0.3% follow Judaism.